Skip to main content

 Setting up a form for an internal user πŸ”¨

-4. In the new sidebar that opens, select the smartfield that you'd like to assign to the question. πŸ’‘ NOTE: Each smartfield can be assigned to one question in your flow.
+2. In the new sidebar that opens, select the smartfield that you'd like to assign to the question. πŸ’‘NOTE: Each smartfield can be assigned to one question in your flow.

-To reorder questions, click and hold on the 6 dots that appear next to a question when you hover over it, and drag the question to where you'd like it be in the order.
+To reorder questions, click and hold on the 6 dots that appear next to a question when you hover over it, and drag the question to where you'd like it to be in the order.

-Creating 'conditional' questions πŸ“
+Creating 'conditional' questionsπŸ“

-For this, you can use the Rules function to add conditional logic to your questions.
+When one of the questions in your flow isn't needed, you can use the Rules function to add conditional logic to your questions.
 To do this:

 1. Set up your question by following the steps outlined above.